Santhoshisrael71/Linux-IPC-Shared-memory/README.md

-# Linux-IPC--Pipes
+# Linux-IPC-Shared-memory
-Linux-IPC-Pipes

-# Ex03-Linux IPC - Pipes
+Ex06-Linux IPC-Shared-memory

 # AIM:
-To write a C program that illustrate communication between two process using unnamed and named pipes
+To Write a C program that illustrates two processes communicating using shared memory.

 # DESIGN STEPS: